Max Horkheimer

+Max Horkheimer (/ˈhɔːrkhaɪmər/ HORK-hy-mər; [ˈhɔɐ̯kˌhaɪmɐ]; 14 February 1895 – 7 July 1973) was a German philosopher and sociologist best known for his role in developing critical theory as director of the Institute for Social Research, commonly associated with the Frankfurt School.

+Advancing a materialist theory of reason and society, Horkheimer analyzed the rise of instrumental reason, the erosion of the concept of truth, the decline of individual autonomy, the social-psychological roots of authoritarianism, and the reproduction of domination under modern capitalism.
+These concerns became fundamental to critical theory.

+His most influential works include Eclipse of Reason (1947), Dialectic of Enlightenment (1947, with Theodor W. Adorno), and a series of foundational essays written in the 1930s for the Zeitschrift für Sozialforschung, later collected in Between Philosophy and Social Science and Critical Theory: Selected Essays.
+He also composed aphoristic reflections between the late 1920s and the 1960s, published posthumously as Dämmerung (Dawn and Decline).
+As director of the Institute, Horkheimer planned, supported, and made possible many other significant works.

 Biography

 Early life

 On 14 February 1895, Horkheimer was born the only son of Moritz and Babetta Horkheimer.
 Horkheimer was born into a conservative, wealthy Orthodox Jewish family.
 His father was a successful businessman who owned several textile factories in the Zuffenhausen district of Stuttgart, where Max was born.
 Moritz expected his son to follow in his footsteps and own the family business.

 Max was taken out of school in 1910 to work in the family business, where he eventually became a junior manager.
 During this period he would begin two relationships that would last for the rest of his life.
 First, he met Friedrich Pollock, who would later become a close academic colleague, and who would remain Max's closest friend.
 He also met Rose Riekher, his father's personal secretary.
-Eight years Max's senior, a Christian, and from a lower economic class, Riekher (whom Max called "Maidon") was not considered a suitable match by Moritz Horkheimer.
+Eight years Max's senior, a Christian, and from a lower economic class, Riekher was not considered a suitable match by Moritz Horkheimer.
 Despite this, Max and Maidon would marry in 1926 and remain together until her death in 1969.

 In 1917, his manufacturing career ended and his chances of taking over his family business were interrupted when he was drafted into World War I. However, Horkheimer avoided service, being rejected on medical grounds.